gameserverapp/Platform/Documentation/docs/getting_started/dediconnect/getting_started.md

 - Windows Server 2022 (Standard)

 ### DDoS protection
 Professional DDoS protection is recommended for popular communities.
-Small communities or friend servers can easily do without.
+Small (PvE) communities or friend-only servers can easily do without.

 ## Technical info about DediConnect
 ---